docker/docs/install/upgrade/upgrade-major.md

 ## Step 1.
 Install DTR 2.0

 The first step in upgrading to DTR 2.0 is doing a fresh installation of DTR 2.0.
-This can be done on the same host were DTR 1.4.3 is already running or on a new host.
+This can be done on the same node where DTR 1.4.3 is already running or on a new node.

-If you decide to install the new DTR on the same host, you'll need to install it on a port other than 443, since DTR 1.4.3 is already using it.
+If you decide to install the new DTR on the same node, you'll need to install it on a port other than 443, since DTR 1.4.3 is already using it.
 Use these instructions to install DTR 2.0: